FergM/twitter-tools/README.md

 This builds on top of [`Twitter-API-v2-sample-code`](https://github.com/twitterdev/Twitter-API-v2-sample-code).

 ### Usage Instructions
-Authentication Setup:
+You need to get a token from twitter to authenticate requests to the api.

+This repository assumes that you have made `BEARER_TOKEN` available as an environment variable.

+Steps:
-* Create an accound on the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard)
+1. Create an accound on the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard)
-* Create a project and get a *Bearer Token*
+2. Create a project and get a *Bearer Token*
-* Add the *Bearer Token* as an environment variable called `BEARER_TOKEN`
+3. Add the *Bearer Token* as an environment variable called `BEARER_TOKEN`